williamsbdev/code-camp/NOTES.md

 - add login test to show that we need username/password field
 - want to refactor to use the [ember-cli-password-toggle]
- - add ember-cli-password-toggle to package.json (currently version 1.1.0 is latest)
+ - add ember-cli-password-toggle to package.json (version 1.2.0)
  - `npm install`

 ## Ember Addons:  How did that work!?!?